 Dude, are you okay?

 It means the blood.
-When you use it to describe someone by telling this person is “le sang”, it means that this person is everything for you.
+When you use it to describe someone by telling this person is “le sang”, it means that this person is everything to you.

 T’es le sang !